 For Sherpa and Shire upholstery (and other 100% olefin fabrics), the following disinfecting treatment is recommended to disinfect against germs and viruses, even against the coronavirus (COVID-19).

-Use a household bleach (that includes 5.25% or 6.00%–6.15% sodium hypochlorite depending on the manufacturer) diluted in water at a 1:10 dilution ratio which is 1.5 cups of bleach in 1 gallon of water.
-The use of bleach on Sherpa and Shire will not have a harmful effect and the recommended treatments will not void the warranty.
+Use a household bleach (that includes 5.25% or 6.00%–6.15% sodium hypochlorite depending on the manufacturer label) diluted in water at a 1:10 dilution ratio, which is 1.5 cups of bleach in 1 gallon of water.
+The use of bleach on Sherpa and Shire olefin fabric will not have a harmful effect and the recommended treatments will not void the warranty.
 However, it is still recommended to test the cleaning solution in an inconspicuous area first before using it throughout.

-When using this solution, it should be prepared fresh before each use as bleach is sensitive to light.
+Prepare the solution fresh before each use, as bleach is sensitive to light.
 Also, note that bleach expires one year after production, and it can lose efficacy if not stored properly.

 Never mix bleach with any product containing ammonia or acids.

-Products such as Lysol’s Clean & Fresh Multi-Surface Cleaner is also EPA-registered for virus-fighting abilities, killing 99.9% of viruses and bacteria.
-The active ingredient, alkyl dimethyl benzyl ammonium chloride, has been implicated in various adverse health effects, so you’ll want to avoid skin contact, inhalation, or accidental ingestion.
+Another recommended product for cleaning upholstery is Lysol® Clean & Fresh Multi-Surface Cleaner, which is also EPA-registered for its virus-fighting abilities and kills 99.9% of viruses and bacteria.
+However, the active ingredient, alkyl dimethyl benzyl ammonium chloride, has been implicated in various adverse health effects, so you’ll want to avoid skin contact, inhalation, or accidental ingestion.

 As with all potent cleaners, keep away from kids, apply only in well-ventilated areas, and wash surfaces with clean water after use.

-Nanotex and Crypton Fabrics offers multi-tiered defense material with antimicrobial and stain-resistant technology and an integrated, permanent liquid barrier.
+Nanotex and Crypton fabrics are multi-tiered materials with antimicrobial and stain-resistant technology and an integrated, permanent liquid barrier.
 Crypton’s patented moisture barrier is proven to prevent solids and liquids from permeating to the cushion below.
-This makes Crypton fabric easy to clean.
+This makes Crypton fabric one of the easiest upholstery fabrics to clean.

 However, it is possible for a surface to appear clean but not be disinfected.
 Crypton recommends using their EPA-approved Disinfectant & Deodorizer on Crypton Barrier Fabrics.
 This formula is engineered for high-use, high-abuse settings.
 This is a one-step disinfectant cleaner that is effective against a broad spectrum of bacteria, viruses, mold, mildew, and fungus.